e271828e/Flight.jl/README.md

 *   **Pre-Built Aircraft Components:** Includes high-fidelity, customizable models for propellers, piston engines and landing gear.

-*   **Case Study:** A custom fly-by-wire Cessna 172 model is used to demonstrate an end-to-end design workflow, from vehicle systems modeling to the implementation and testing of a complex, gain-scheduled autopilot.
+*   **Case Study:** A custom fly-by-wire Cessna 172 model is provided as an example demonstrating a complete design workflow, from vehicle systems modeling to the implementation and testing of a complex, gain-scheduled autopilot.

 ## Documentation